-According to Hyperledger website, the mission of the platform is to “create an enterprise-grade, open source distributed ledger framework and code base.”
+According to the Hyperledger website, the mission of the platform is to “create an enterprise-grade, open-source distributed ledger framework, and codebase.”
 With this, it wants to create and promote an open blockchain environment.

 Moving on to a less-boring subject, let’s discuss some Hyperledger projects that have been (or being) developed as a part of the Hyperledger initiative.